<

 Is there an essential oil that smells like vanilla?

 Technically, vanilla can’t be distilled into a traditional essential oil.
 It must be extracted using CO₂ or a solvent, which makes it an “absolute” instead.
-But the result is the same: a rich, aromatic oil.
+But the result is the same: a rich, aromatic oil with that sweet, warm vanilla aroma.

 Can you make vanilla perfume with essential oils or vanilla absolute?